Contractor or employee in 2026: how the UK tax differs

 What this does not tell you

 The numbers above describe how the tax flows — not whether contracting is the right choice.
 Running a one-person company carries time, paperwork, and cash-flow obligations that do not show up in any take-home calculation.
 The maths tells you whether the engagement pays enough to make those obligations worth taking on.
+Run both paths through the calculator with your own day rate and PAYE comparison before you decide.